The Four Close Placements

 To gain an exceptionally perceptive state of vipashyana through the four close placements of mindfulness, we analyze the four in terms of the characteristics common to them all and then in terms of their individual characteristics.

 The characteristics common to all four are that they are nonstatic (impermanent), problematic (unsatisfactory or suffering in nature), void, and lacking an impossible soul.
 These common characteristics are the four features of the first noble truth of true suffering.
-They are also the first three of the four sealing points for labeling an outlook as based on enlightening speech (lta-ba bka’-btags-gyi phyag-rgya-bzhi), also known as the four hallmarks of the Dharma (chos-kyi sdom-bzhi):
+They are also the first three of the four sealing points for labeling an outlook as based on enlightening words (lta-ba bka’-btags-gyi phyag-rgya-bzhi), also known as the four hallmarks of the Dharma (chos-kyi sdom-bzhi):

 - All affected (‘dus-byas, conditioned) phenomena are nonstatic (impermanent).